Set-OutlookSignatures/Set-OutlookSignatures/docs/CONTRIBUTING.md

     }
     ```
   - in this case, the script first needs to download existing signatures from Graph to a temp directory
-  - mailbox propably does not need to be in the cloud: https://docs.microsoft.com/en-us/graph/hybrid-rest-support
   - Alternate detection method: https://rakhesh.com/azure/graph-api-detect-if-user-has-an-o365-mailbox/
 ## 2.3.
 Enhance central signature deployment without client-side execution of script
 Sort of a server version of Set-OutlookSignatures, only possible for cloud mailboxes when roaming API is available